beckn/protocol-specifications/README.md

 ## Communication Protocol Via Beckn Gateway

-Most communication in a beckn enabled network involves two entities.
+Most communication in a beckn enabled network involves two entities - the BAP and the BPP.
 But sometimes, an intermediate entity like a Beckn Gateway (BG) is involved.
-In those cases, the flow of communication should be as follows.
+In those cases, the recommended flow of communication is as follows.

-If the address of the BPP is not specified in the `context` field of the request body, then the BAP should call the BG and the BG may broadcast this request to multiple BPPs.
+If the address of the BPP is not specified in the `context` field of the request body, only then should the BAP should call the BG.
+The BG may then broadcast this request to multiple BPPs that match the `context` of the request.

 Sometimes the BG may query a Registry via the `lookup` API to get the BPP addresses and then broadcast the message to the BPPs.